 When there are hundreds of kilometres between towns (and petrol stations), the only person you’ll want to rely on for supplies is yourself.
-We recommend packing the car to the gunnels with road trip essentials, to ensure you’re prepared for anything.
+We recommend packing your car with road trip essentials, to ensure you’re prepared for anything.
 Take it from the police, the words ‘better safe than sorry’ gain new meaning when you’re west of the Great Dividing Range.
-Still stumped on what to pack?
-Check the Stay on Track Outback website and Facebook page for a list of essentials for your trip.

-2. Download the Policelink and Emergency + App
+2. Telephone Communications & Download the Emergency + App

-Be ready for anything – and prepare yourself for everything by downloading the Policelink App.
+Be ready for anything – and prepare yourself for everything by downloading the Emergency + App for Australia.

-This free app outlines the nearest police stations, recent accidents, and reported accidents to make your transit through Outback Queensland as smooth as possible.
-We recommend also downloading the Emergency + App, which provides users with information on who to call in an emergency.
+This free app provides users with information on who to call in an emergency.
 It also utilises GPS location to assist emergency services to determine where you are, should you be caught in an emergency situation.